atbcb/ICTTestingBaseline/docs/21SyncMedia.md

 ## Limitations, Assumptions, or Exceptions
 * Limitation: tester must be able to see and hear video
+* Exceptions:
-* Exception: content in a test that requires video without audio descriptions
+    * content in a test that requires video without audio descriptions (1.1.1)
+    * media that is a media alternative for text and is clearly labeled as such (1.2.3)

 ## Test Procedure
 ### Selector (Identify Content)